 Disciplinary measures for violations are normally applied by the University office or department appropriate to the violation.
-Violators may be subject to additional penalties and disciplinary actions by the University and are also subject to international, federal, state, and local laws governing interactions that occur on information technology systems and the Internet.
+Violators may be subject to additional sanctions, penalties, or disciplinary actions imposed by the University and are also subject to international, federal, state, and local laws governing interactions that occur on information technology systems and the Internet.
 The University may restrict or deny access to University IT Resources temporarily or permanently prior to the initiation or completion of disciplinary procedures when it appears necessary to protect the integrity, security, or functionality of the University's IT Resources.